 Finding a testing provider

-Before engaging in testing, businesses will need to think carefully about their operations and staff, taking learnings from their response to the pandemic to determine what will work best for their organisation.
+Before engaging in testing, businesses will also need to think carefully about their operations and staff, taking learnings from their response to the pandemic to determine what will work best for their organisation.
 Some questions to consider include:

 - What type of workplace settings will testing be most useful for?